linkerd/website/linkerd.io/content/blog/linkerd-service-account-tokens.md

 Linkerd.
 As of Linkerd 2.11, we skip pod injection if the token auto-mount is disabled.

-For all the above challenges, Starting from [edge-21.11.1](https://github.com/linkerd/linkerd2/releases/tag/edge-21.11.1) We have added the support for Auto-Mount Bounded service account tokens.
+For all the above challenges, Starting from [edge-21.11.1](https://github.com/linkerd/linkerd2/releases/tag/edge-21.11.1) We have added the support for auto-mount bounded service account tokens.
 Instead of using the token that is mounted by default, Linkerd will request its own set of tokens by using the [Bound Service Account Tokens](https://github.com/kubernetes/enhancements/tree/master/keps/sig-auth/1205-bound-service-account-tokens) feature.